 Japanese knotweed, as you may guess, originated in eastern Asia.
 Its natural habitat is on the side of volcanoes but it has spread into populated areas and has flourished on waste ground.

 It was introduced to Britain by the Victorians as both an ornamental plant and a cattle feed.
 Unfortunately, Japanese knotweed has no natural enemies in Britain to keep it in check.
 No wildlife eats it and no other plants can compete with its exponential growth.
-This means the invasive weed has flourished to extreme proportions across Scotland and the rest of the UK.
+This means the invasive weed has flourished to extreme proportions across the country and the rest of the UK.
 Experts have estimated it costs the country £166 million annually.

 To learn more about its history, visit our Japanese Knotweed timeline.

 We have already discussed the impact Japanese knotweed has on natural habitat, but it is causing massive problems in populated areas too.